AdobeDocs/campaign-standard.sv-SE/help/automating/using/subscribing-profiles-from-file.md

    ![](assets/subscription_activity_example2.png)

-* En [avstämningsaktivitet](../../automating/using/reconciliation.md) identifierar data från filen som tillhör profildimensionen i Adobe Campaign-databasen.
+* A [Reconciliation](../../automating/using/reconciliation.md) activity identifies the data from the file as belonging to the profile dimension of the Adobe Campaign database.
 Endast fliken **[!UICONTROL Identification]** är konfigurerad.
 Den identifierar fildata enligt profilernas e-postadresser.

    ![](assets/subscription_activity_example3.png)

-* En [borttagning](../../automating/using/deduplication.md) av dubbletter som baseras på **e-postfältet** för den tillfälliga resursen (som är ett resultat av avstämningen) identifierar eventuella dubbletter.
+* A [Deduplication](../../automating/using/deduplication.md) based on the **email** field of the temporary resource (resulting from the reconciliation) identifies any duplicates.
 Om de data som importeras från filen innehåller dubbletter, kommer prenumerationen på en tjänst att misslyckas för alla data.

    ![](assets/subscription_activity_example5.png)

-* Med en [prenumerationstjänstaktivitet](../../automating/using/subscription-services.md) kan du välja den tjänst som profilerna ska prenumerera på, fältet som motsvarar prenumerationsdatumet och prenumerationens ursprung.
+* A [Subscription Services](../../automating/using/subscription-services.md) activity lets you select the service to which the profiles must be subscribed, the field corresponding to the subscription date, and the origin of the subscription.

    ![](assets/subscription_activity_example4.png)